Faculty

 She is an economist whose research focuses on the FDA and regulatory issues related to biomedical technologies; financial conflicts of interest; industry relationships and industry influence in medicine; and hospital and physician payment models.

-She serves on Medicare Evidence Development & Coverage Advisory Committee (the federal advisory committee for Medicare coverage) and is on the Editorial Board of the journal BMC Medical Ethics.
+She serves on the Medicare Evidence Development & Coverage Advisory Committee (the federal advisory committee for Medicare coverage) and is on the Editorial Board of the journal BMC Medical Ethics.

 Professor Kanter received a PhD in Economics and in Sociology from the University of Chicago; completed an NIH postdoctoral fellowship in health and demography at Princeton University; and completed research fellowships in health policy and ethics at Massachusetts General Hospital and Harvard University.